furkanilhan/ecommerce-restapi/README.md

    ```
 ### Manual Setup with Maven

 1. Ensure that the PostgreSQL database is running.
-(You can use the command docker-compose up --build -d postgresql.)
+(You can use the command `docker-compose up --build -d postgresql`.)

 2. **Open a terminal in the project directory and run the following commands::**